emerald-dao/cryptokitties-arcade/src/courses/content/1-beginner-to-intermediate/1-creating-a-kitty/10-more-on-functions/content.md

 We're going to want a helper function that generates a random DNA number from a string.

 1. Create a private function called `generateRandomDna`.
-It will take one parameter named `str` (a `String`), and return a `UInt64`.
+It will return a `UInt64`.

-2. This function will view some of our contract's variables but not modify them, so mark it as `view`.

-3. The function body should be empty at this point — we'll fill it in later.
+2. The function body should be empty at this point — we'll fill it in later.